raspberrypilearning/deck-of-cards/en/step_7.md

 --- hint ---

-You create an instance of a class by declaring a variable and making it equal to `Class()`.
+Create an instance of a class by declaring a variable and making it equal to `Class()`.

 --- /hint ---